rafaeldaipra/rafaeldaipra.github.io/_projects/1_project.md

     Here you can find some hibernating squirrel species.
 Adapted from Dai Pra et al. 2022
 </div>

 During hibernation (up to seven months), ground squirrels cycle between a state of torpor interspersed with brief periods of interbout arousals (IBA).
 Torpor is characterized by a drastic reduction in body temperature accompanied by decreased heart, respiration and metabolic rates, blood pressure and overall activity.
-Animals remain in this state for up to two weeks a time.
-Torpor bouts are interrupted by IBAs, that are a temporary state in which ground squirrels restore all of their physiological process to levels seen in active squirrels.
+Animals remain in this state for up to two weeks at a time.
+Torpor bouts are interrupted by IBAs, that are a temporary state in which ground squirrels restore all of their physiological processes to levels seen in active squirrels.

 <div class="row justify-content-sm-center">
     <div class="col-sm-7 mt-3 mt-md-0">